 The price is an essential and important performance factor, which decides about a product purchase.
 Compared to the competition offerings, one should not be too expensive here as this can significantly reduce sales.

 Besides the price, the delivery time for the products is also a very important factor.
-No user would like to wait a long time.
-The user looking at a product and possibly showing interest does not want to wait several weeks before he receives his desired product.
-Therefore, fast delivery times and good availability are a ranking factor, which plays a role in the area of performance.
-Studies show: No or low shipping costs increase product sales noticeably.
+No user would like to wait for a long time.
+The user looking at a particular product and possibly showing interest does not want to wait several weeks before he receives his desired product.
+Therefore, fast delivery and good availability are a ranking factor, which plays a role in the area of performance.
+Studies show that no or low shipping costs increase product sales noticeably.

-Amazon users are used to paying no or only lower shipping costs.
+Amazon users are happier with lower shipping costs.
 At the same time, studies show that non-existent costs to increase product sales noticeably ( source ), even if the product purchase without shipping costs more than a dealer who sells the product itself more favorable, including shipping costs.
 Therefore, shipping costs are a relevant factor, which is included in the calculation of the performance.